deficollective/defiscan/src/content/protocols/morpho.md

 ## Conclusion

-The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the Chain and Accessibility dimensions.
-The upgradeability of the `MORPHO` token that is not protected with a sufficient Exit Window or Security Council and its trusted Chainlink dependency result in _Medium_ Upgradeability, Exit Window and Autonomy risks and Stage 1 decentralization.
+The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the *Chain* and *Accessibility* dimensions.
+The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and *Exit Window* and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and Stage 1 decentralization.

-The protocol could reach Stage 2 by transferring control over the `MORPHO` permissions to onchain governance with a sufficient Exit Window and implementing validity checks and a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).
+The protocol could reach Stage 2 by transferring control over the `MORPHO` permissions to onchain governance with a sufficient _Exit Window_ and implementing a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).

 We further want to highlight the following observations which did not directly factor into the scoring:

 - ⚠️ Curators of Morpho Vaults are in control of critical permissions which can result in the loss of user funds and unclaimed yield.
-These permissions only have a direct impact on users in the respective vault and do thus not contribute to the centralization of the Morpho protocol.
+These permissions only have a direct impact on users in the respective vault and thus do not contribute to the centralization of the Morpho protocol.

 > Overall score: Stage 1